abhinav-tomar-251/my_board/README.md

-# Build a Real-Time Miro Clone With Nextjs, React, Tailwind CSS Name My_Board.
+# Build a Real-Time Miro Clone With Nextjs, React, Tailwind CSS Name BoardBuddy.

-This is a repository for a Real-Time Miro Clone Named My_Board built With Nextjs, React, Tailwind CSS.
+This is a repository for a Real-Time Miro Clone Named BoardBuddy built With Nextjs, React, Tailwind CSS.

 Features: